lightbend-labs/akkaserverless-ux-survey/README.md

 ## Exercises for those not participating in the User Experience study.

 We've provided three main exercises, but we realize that it is possible that some will not be able to complete all three.
 We are interested in your feedback regardless of how far you get.
-Please answer our [https://lightbend.qualtrics.com/jfe/form/SV_1CkcF7hvg40BLmu](short survey) when you are done.
+Please answer our [short survey](https://lightbend.qualtrics.com/jfe/form/SV_1CkcF7hvg40BLmu) when you are done.

 ### Exercise One
 *Try out the Akka Serverless console*